Curriculum Vitae

 Cited Unpublished Papers:

-· Tinkering with Ticks: Choosing Minimum Price Variation for US Equity Markets (scooped by Ahn and Cao and Choe, 1996).
+· Tinkering with Ticks: Choosing Minimum Price Variation for US Equity Markets.
+Inactive project.

 Books in Progress:

-· An inactive project on capital budgeting/financial management for undergraduates.
+· A smaller book on capital budgeting/financial management for undergraduates.
+Based on teaching introductory undergraduate corporate finance.

 EMPLOYMENT: